samanthabui/SamazonEcommerce/README.md

 ## DESCRIPTION:

 Samazon is an eCommerce application developed using **C#** and **.NET**.
 The application aims to provide an inventory management system, a shopping cart functionality, and a checkout system, including tax calculations.
-Currently, the project is implemented as a **console application** but will be incrementally transitioned to a **user interface (UI)** application using the **MVVM architecture**.
+Currently, the project is implemented as a **console application** but will be incrementally transitioned to a **.NET MAUI** application using the **MVVM architecture**.

 ## FUNCTIONALITY:
 - **Inventory Management**: